bpetermann/ts-a11y/README.md

 ## Overview of the Extension Features

-Currently, Zugang offers warnings when your HTML lacks essential elements, tags, or attributes that are necessary for proper accessibility.
+Currently, Zugang offers warnings and hints when your HTML lacks essential elements, tags, or attributes that are necessary for proper accessibility.
 The extension focuses on common mistakes such as:

 - Missing or incorrect accessibility-related attributes (e.g., `lang` on html, `aria-label` when multiple `nav` elements are present).
 - Ignoring proper heading hierarchy (e.g., `h1 -> h2 -> h3`...).
 - Omitting essential meta elements (e.g., viewport settings).

 Each warning is accompanied by specific suggestions for improvement, helping you to understand the issue and make the necessary corrections.

+> [!NOTE]
+> Please note that the warnings displayed are general good practices, but in real-world scenarios, there are often valid reasons to deviate from these rules depending on the specific context, which a general extension cannot always take into account.

 ## Future Features